 Private scholarships may be available to help pay for the course.
 They may be issued by the institution granting the certificate.
 For example, the Certified Financial Planner (CFP®) certificate, a popular financial certificate, has a host of scholarships presented on their website .
 These scholarships may be distributed by private foundations in honor or memory of certain people.
 Each scholarship may have specific requirements; some may be exclusive for people who demonstrate financial need, others may be exclusively focused on merit.

 Pros of scholarships:

-• Can be gratifying to receive and provide motivation for success.
+• They can be gratifying to receive and provide motivation for success.

 Cons of scholarships:

-• Requires applications, which can be time-consuming to complete.
+• They typically require applications, which can be time-consuming to complete.

-• May have admission requirements, such as being a U.S. citizen or already completing certain coursework.
-Money received may be contingent upon performance.
+• They may have admission requirements, such as being a U.S. citizen or already completing certain coursework.

-• Full amount of money may be contingent on performance.
+• Receiving the full amount of money may be contingent on performance.

-Scholarships can be great ways to cover the cost of your certificate.
-Research the certificate program you’re considering to uncover scholarship opportunities.
+Scholarships can be a great way to cover the cost of your certificate.
+It’s a good idea to research the certificate program you’re considering to uncover scholarship opportunities.
 Your alma mater’s career development office may also have leads for you to pursue.

 Recommended: Finding & Applying to Scholarships for Grad School